artur-ciocanu/launch.en/help/release-notes/2019-release-notes.md

 ## May 8, 2019

-The [!DNL Reactor] API that powers tags in Adobe Experience Platform is officially reaching 1.0 status today.
+The [!DNL Reactor] API that powers tags is officially reaching 1.0 status today.
 This comes with a commitment to maintaining backward compatibility within this major version (the 1.x series).
 To get started working with the [!DNL Reactor] API, please visit [https://developer.adobelaunch.com/api/\#](https://developer.adobelaunch.com/api/#).

 ### Updates